Learn about home loan tenure and get tips to choose the best option from top lenders on Bajaj Markets.

 A short-term home loan can be disbursed quickly, as the amount is generally lower and involves minimal paperwork. |

-Some of the factors you must consider while choosing an ideal repayment tenure are as follows:
+Some of the factors you can consider while choosing an ideal repayment tenure are as follows:

-The loan amount you borrow does influence your repayment window.
+The amount you borrow influences your repayment period.
 If you opt for a higher loan amount, you may need a longer tenure to pay your EMIs comfortably.
 Conversely, choosing a shorter tenure is ideal if you have opted for a lower loan amount.

 If you have opted for a long-term loan, lenders might charge a lower interest rate since your loan is spaced out over a longer period.
 On the other hand, lenders charge a higher rate to compensate for the shorter period and the reduced interest earned.

-Check your credit score and report since they can influence the loan terms that you can get.
-With a good credit score, you can negotiate with the lender for a shorter or longer tenure, as per your preference.
+Check your credit score and report, since a good score may allow you to negotiate for a shorter or longer tenure

 Choosing the right tenure for your house loan is crucial, as it can help you save a lot of money in one way or the other.
 To see which tenure would be right, you can use the home loan EMI calculator on Bajaj Markets.